 This Japanese red pine group belongs to Jonas Dupuich.
 He grew them from seed.
 As they developed, Jonas realized they did not make good single trees, he wanted to throw them away.
 His teacher, Boon Manakitivipart, recommended he create a forest of them.

-Some of the trees we use for bonsai are not common in all planting zones.
-Many seeds that may grow in one area may not grow in another.
+Some of the seeds we use for bonsai are not viable in all climate zones.
+Seeds that may grow in one area may not thrive in another.

 The big disadvantage is the amount of time it takes to establish a mature bonsai from seed.
 Timing will also depend upon the species.
 Some plants are much slower than others.
 Another disadvantage is the light required.

 For those who grow bonsai indoors, be sure to give your seedlings plenty of light so they remain compact and don't "stretch" trying to reach the sun.